 Another leap in innovation as Japan is trying to develop flying cars, enlisting companies including Uber Technologies Inc. and Airbus SE led by a governmental group to bring airborne transport to the country in the next decade.
-Delegates will gather on August 29 for the first of their monthly meetings in order to draft a roadmap in regard to the new transport.
+Delegates will gather on August 29 for the first of their monthly meetings to draft a roadmap regarding the new transport.

 To make the dream car come true, Uber will make investments of 20 million euros ($23 million) over the next five years to develop flying car services in a new facility in Paris for setting a near ambition of starting commercial operations by 2023.